 When planning your visit to Sachsenhausen, consider the following:

-- Duration: Plan for at least 3-4 hours to explore the site fully.
+Duration: It might take at least 3-4 hours to visit the site and see all the important parts.

 3. Ravensbrück Concentration Camp Memorial Site